Decidability of the isomorphism and the factorization between minimal substitution subshifts: Basic materials

 \subsection{Subshifts, minimality, factors, local and induced maps}

-A {\em (topological) dynamical system} is a couple $(X,S)$ where $S$ is a continuous map from $X$ to $X$ and $X$ is a $S$-invariant compact metric space.
-It is {\em aperiodic} if there does not exist {\em $S$-periodic point}, that is points $x$ such that $S^n x = x$ for some $n\not = 0$.
+A {\em (topological) dynamical system} is a pair $(X,S)$ where $S$ is a continuous map from $X$ to $X$ and $X$ is a compact metric space.
+It is {\em aperiodic} if there do not exist {\em $S$-periodic points}, that is points $x$ such that $S^n x = x$ for some $n > 0$.
+A subset $Y \subset X$ is {\em $S$-invariant} if $S^{-1} Y = Y$.
+A dynamical system $(X,S)$ is {\em minimal} whenever the only closed $S$-invariant subsets of $X$ are $X$ and $\emptyset$.